Edgewater, Volusia County, Florida

-Edgewater is a city in Volusia County, Florida, United States, situated along the Indian River, adjacent to the Mosquito Lagoon.
-As of the 2020 United States Census, the city had a population of 23,097.
-It is a part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area, which was home to 590,289 people in 2010.
+Edgewater is a city in Volusia County, Florida, United States, situated along the Indian River North, adjacent to the Mosquito Lagoon.
+It is a part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area.
+As of the 2020 US census, the city had a population of 23,097.

 A settlement in the area was established by John Milton Hawks.
-It was incorporated in 1915 as the Town of Hawks Park and kept the name Hawks Park until 1924 when the Florida Legislature renamed the town as Edgewater.
+It was incorporated in 1915 as the Town of Hawks Park, and kept the name Hawks Park until 1924, when the Florida Legislature renamed it as the City of Edgewater.